It’s a beautiful day to talk about the many health benefits of anise.

 To reduce the risk of discomfort, the oil should always be diluted with lotion.

-A limited study found that anise seed extracts may be able to treat or reduce the symptoms of stomach ulcers.
+A small study found that extracts from anise seeds might be able to treat stomach ulcers or make their symptoms better.

 Among these symptoms are indigestion and nausea.